 Previous posts on this blog have talked about how people accused of tax evasion and other serious malfeasance with respect to their tax obligations may face severe penalties, including the possibility of criminal charges being filed against them.

-However, Frankfort, Illinois, residents should not lose sight of the substantial penalties the Internal Revenue Service, or IRS, will impose for much more common and minor offenses.
+However, Naperville, Illinois, residents should not lose sight of the substantial penalties the Internal Revenue Service, or IRS, will impose for much more common and minor offenses.

 For instance, failing to file a tax return on time results in the assessment of a 5 percent penalty on the amount of tax that went both unreported and unpaid, although this amount may be reduced to avoid duplication with other penalties.